JavierDomi/z80/README.md

 # Z80 Assembly Practice

 This repository contains educational Z80 assembly programs developed as part of my learning process.
-Each project focuses on a specific concept or exercise, such as string manipulation, loops, memory addressing, or conditional logic.
+Each program focuses on practical exercises like string manipulation, counting words or vowels, reversing strings, memory formatting, and sum calculations.

 ## 💾 Structure

-- Each `.ASM` file is self-contained and follows a skeleton-style format.
+- Each `.asm` file is self-contained and follows a skeleton-style format with clearly marked code sections.
+- Programs start at the label `AppEntry` and usually end with a `halt` instruction and an infinite loop.
+- Source code is commented in English for clarity and easier understanding.
-- Programs are written to be tested in common Z80 emulators such as SPASM, z80pack, Zeus Z80, or any other compatible environment.
+- Designed to be tested in common Z80 emulators such as Zeus Z80, SPASM, or any other compatible environment.
-- Source code is commented in English for clarity.

 ## 🧪 Exercises Included

-- Sum of natural numbers until a limit is reached
+- Counting words in a string ignoring multiple spaces
+- Counting vowels in uppercase strings
-- Transform uppercase names into lowercase and remove spaces
+- Transforming uppercase names into lowercase without spaces
-- Insert formatted characters into memory arrays
-- Count characters, vowels, or specific symbols in a string
+- Reversing a string into a separate buffer
-- Store positions of matches in memory
-- Memory manipulation using direct and indirect addressing
+- Creating a formatted memory array combining characters and data
+- Summing natural numbers until reaching a specific total

 ## ⚙️ Requirements

-- Zeus Z80 or any other z80 emulator/assembler
+- Zeus Z80 or any other Z80 assembler and emulator
-- Basic knowledge of Z80 instruction set and memory addressing
+- Basic knowledge of Z80 instructions, registers, and memory addressing
+- Familiarity with assembly programming concepts such as loops, conditionals, and subroutines

 ## 🚀 Running the programs

-### Option 1: Using SPASM
+### Option 1: Using Zeus Z80 Assembler (Windows)

+1. Open Zeus Z80 IDE.
+2. Load your `.asm` file via `File > Open`.
+3. Click ResetZ80, then Assemble and then RUN.
+Once you are done hit WAIT.
+4. Run the program on the integrated emulator or export the binary for your preferred Z80 emulator.

+### Option 2: Using command-line assemblers (e.g., SPASM)

 1. Open terminal in the repository folder.
-2. Compile the `.ASM` file:
+2. Compile the `.asm` file:
    `spasm -T program.asm program.bin`
 3. Load `program.bin` into your Z80 emulator.

-### Option 2: Using Zeus Z80 Assembler (Windows)

-1. Open Zeus Z80 IDE.
-2. Load your `.ASM` file via `File > Open`.
-3. Compile with `F9` or `Assemble > Assemble`.
-4. If a test environment is configured, press `F10` to launch it.
-5. Alternatively, load the output `.bin` manually into your emulator.

 ## 📚 Learning goals

-- Understand how Z80 registers work
+- Master working with registers HL, DE, BC, and flags
-- Practice loops, branches, and calls
+- Implement loops and conditional jumps effectively
+- Handle strings and arrays in memory with pointers
+- Write clean, well-commented, and modular assembly code
-- Improve debugging skills through memory inspection
+- Develop debugging skills through memory inspection and step execution
-- Build solid habits for structured and commented assembly code

 ---

-Feel free to fork and contribute!
+Feel free to fork, star ⭐, and contribute improvements or new exercises!